-Students see many categories of recommended books, including Books in their ZPD (reading range), top picks, new books, books popular with students in their year and books about the topics they chose as interesting to them.
+Students will also see many categories of recommended books, including Books in their ZPD (reading range), top picks, new books, books popular with students in their year and books about the topics they chose as interesting to them.
 Students choose the arrow in a row to see more books.

 Top Picks includes books that are similar to the last 25 books the student has finished and rated in myON.
 Because You Read includes books that are similar to books the student finished and rated in the past 6 months.
 Books Popular in Your Year includes books that have been finished, rated and reviewed in the student's year.

 Students can select the drop-down list in the "Because I Like" category of recommended books to choose a different category.
 Students may also have a category that lets them choose to see recommended books in a specific language.

 To see more information about a book, students move the mouse cursor over the book.
 To open the book and start reading it, students select the button.
 To see information about the book, students select the button.
 To add the book to myList, students select the button.
 For some books, students may also be able to choose to take an Accelerated Reader Quiz by selecting the button.

 If a student clicks the button, a window with information about the book will open.